erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 The `layout` directory contains the template files `index.html` , `post.html` and `tags.html` which are used to generate static html files when  `notablog generate` command is run.

 I figured that to customize generated html content these template files should be updated.
-To easily track the changes to be made, I thought it's good idea to use my own theme.
+To easily track the code changes, I thought it's good idea to use my own theme.
 So
 I created a new theme `kartranai` using steps

 * Copy **pure** dir to **kartranai**. `cp -r themes/pure/ themes/kartranai`.